Why donate

 • when navigating using arrow keys, navigation will wrap when reaching the start or end of the list

-• pressing ENTER (or SPACE when use-input is not set, or TAB when multiple is not set) when an option is selected in the list will:
+• pressing ENTER (or SPACE when use-input is not set, or TAB when multiple and disable-tab-selection are not set) when an option is selected in the list will:

-• select the option and close the list of options if multiple is not set
+• select the option and close the list of options if multiple and disable-tab-selection are not set

 • toggle the option if multiple is set